paysera/plugin-prestashop/README.md

 Installation
 ------------

-1. Download this repository as zip and extract all files into prestashop main directory;
+1. Download this repository as zip and extract "modules" folder into prestashop main directory.
-2. In admin panel go to Modules->Payment and click "Click to see the list of payment modules." button;
+2. In admin panel go to Modules->Payment and click "Click to see the list of payment modules." button.
-3. In mokejimai module area press "Install" button, after installation is complete press "Configure" button and fill in required details;
+3. In mokejimai module area press "Install" button, after installation is complete press "Configure" button and fill in required details.

 Contacts
 --------